ncatlab/nlab-content/pages/914.md

 ### Subnets

-The definition of the concept of _sub-nets_ of a net requires some care.
-The point of the definition is to ensure that prop \ref{...} below becomes true, which characterizes [[compact topological spaces]] as those in which every net has a sub-net that [[convergence|converges]] (def. \ref{Convergence}).
+The definition of the concept of _[[sub-nets]]_ of a net requires some care.
+The point of the definition is to ensure that prop \ref{...} below becomes true, which states that [[compact spaces equivalently have converging subnet of every net|compact spaces are equivalently those for which every net has a converging subnet]].

-There are several different definitions of 'subnet' in the literature, all of which intend to generalise the concept of subsequences.
+There are several different definitions of '[[subnet]]' in the literature, all of which intend to generalise the concept of subsequences.
 We state them now in order of increasing generality.
 Note that it is Definition \ref{AA} which is correct in that it corresponds precisely to refinement of filters.
 However, the other two definitions (def. \ref{Willard}, def. \ref{Kelley}) are sufficient (in a sense made precise by theorem \ref{EquivalenceOfDefinitionsOfSubnets} below) and may be easier to work with.

 +-- {.num_defn #Willard}